japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamExecution.md

 `resolvedCheckpointRoot` is a fully-qualified path of the given <<checkpointRoot, checkpoint root directory>>.

-The given <<checkpointRoot, checkpoint root directory>> is defined using *checkpointLocation* option or the <<spark-sql-streaming-properties.adoc#spark.sql.streaming.checkpointLocation, spark.sql.streaming.checkpointLocation>> configuration property with `queryName` option.
+The given <<checkpointRoot, checkpoint root directory>> is defined using *checkpointLocation* option or the <<spark-sql-streaming-properties.md#spark.sql.streaming.checkpointLocation, spark.sql.streaming.checkpointLocation>> configuration property with `queryName` option.

-`checkpointLocation` and `queryName` options are defined when `StreamingQueryManager` is requested to <<spark-sql-streaming-StreamingQueryManager.adoc#createQuery, create a streaming query>>.
+`checkpointLocation` and `queryName` options are defined when `StreamingQueryManager` is requested to <<spark-sql-streaming-StreamingQueryManager.md#createQuery, create a streaming query>>.

 `resolvedCheckpointRoot` is used when <<checkpointFile, creating the path to the checkpoint directory>> and when `StreamExecution` finishes <<runBatches, running streaming batches>>.